 You get the point.
 There are plenty of ways to save money and still have fun, so don’t let anyone convince you otherwise.

-If you need to make things as easy as possible, getting a crock pot or Instant Pot can also help.
+If you need to make things as easy as possible, getting a crockpot or Instant Pot can also help.
 There are plenty of recipes for both that let you throw in your ingredients and push “start.”
-It doesn’t get any more convenient than that.
+It doesn’t get any more convenient or cheap than that.

 Sometimes, money disappears without us knowing where we spent it.
 This is usually because we get busy and spend without any sort of plan.

-If you want to stay on track with your financial goals, it’s important to make sure you’re not wasting $20 here and $100 here until all your expendable income is gone each month.
+If you want to stay on track with your financial goals, it’s important to make sure you’re not wasting $20 here and $15 there.

 - Detailed Cash Flow Worksheet (Download Excel Template)